docker/docs/docker-cloud/apps/service-links.md

 To find a service or a container on another stack, append `.<stack_name>` to the service or container name.
-For example, if `webapp-1` on the stack `production` needs to access container `db-1` on the stack `common`, it could use the hostname `db-1.common` which Docker Cloud will resolve to the appropriate IP.
+For example, if `webapp-1` on the stack `production` needs to access container `db-1` on the stack `common`, it could use the hostname `db-1.common` which Docker Cloud resolves to the appropriate IP.

 ### Discovering services or containers not included in a stack